saguijs/sagui/README.md

 It expects that Node, Grunt and Bower are installed in the machine.

+It also comes with [EditorConfig](http://editorconfig.org) support to ensure everyone working in the project have a common shared settings.

 ## Project organisation

 The idea of this project is that you already have a separate project for the backend.